evhub/coconut/DOCS.md

     def __bool__(self) -> bool:
         return self.error is None
     def __fmap__[U](self, func: T -> U) -> Expected[U]:
+        """Maps func over the result if it exists.

+        __fmap__ should be used directly only when fmap is not available (e.g. when consuming an Expected in vanilla Python).
+        """
         return self.__class__(func(self.result)) if self else self
     def and_then[U](self, func: T -> Expected[U]) -> Expected[U]:
         """Maps a T -> Expected[U] over an Expected[T] to produce an Expected[U].